m-n/repl-utilities/README.md

     MAC:                Bind *gensym-counter* to 0, Macroexpand-1 the form, pprint result.
     DBGV:               Print WHERE, execute FORMS, and print each form and its result to the STREAM.
     RIG:                Execute body with profiling and timing.
+    REPEATABLY:         Use the same random state seed for every execution.

 Pulling It Together
 -------------------